 Skip to Content

-Some of the best activities on the drive include the chance to see Maori cave art in Timaru, the blue penguin colony in Oamaru, and the unique and photogenic Moeraki Boulders.
+On top of that, there are stops to see the Maori cave art in Timaru, the blue penguin colony in Oamaru, the unique and photogenic Moeraki Boulders… That’s just the start!

 About the drive from Christchurch to Dunedin

-The drive from Christchurch to Dunedin is 360 kilometers (224 miles) and takes 4 hours and 30 minutes without stopping.
-With that said, those who plan to enjoy the attractions on this list will need at least an entire day.
-Better yet, after renting a car in Christchurch (I use Discover Cars for this) spend a night along the way and turn this road trip into a two-day adventure.
+Better yet, after renting a car in Christchurch (I use Discover Cars for this), you can spend a night along the way and turn this road trip into a two-day adventure.
 The best towns to spend the night in, in my opinion, are Oamaru or Timaru.

 If time allows, I recommend stopping at every attraction on this list – I just love them all.
 However, those short on time should skip the longer hikes.

 This scenic drive follows State Highway 1 (SH1) the whole way.
-State Highway 1 (SH1) is a well-traveled road and one of the most extensive motorways in the country, and it typically isn’t hit by any snow or ice in the cold winter months.
-Therefore it’s a safe and easy road to drive, especially if you aren’t too familiar with driving here in New Zealand.
+For those unfamiliar, State Highway 1 (SH1) is a well-traveled road and one of the most extensive motorways in the country, and it typically isn’t hit by any snow or ice in the cold winter months.
+This means it’s typically a safe and easy road to drive, especially if you aren’t too familiar with driving here in New Zealand.

-Because this road trip travels along the main highway, there are lots of fuel stations, cafes, and supermarkets to fuel you and your vehicle for the long journey.
-This makes it very convenient and safe to drive.
+Because this road trip travels along the main highway, there are lots of fuel stations, cafés, and supermarkets to fuel you and your vehicle for the long journey.
+You might be beginning to see why I love this drive so much!

-With that said, many of the attractions on this list are off the main highway so be prepared to drive on backcountry roads – especially if you’re in a large motorhome.
-This can mean taking your time and going slower than normal (allow for that time.)
+With that said, many of the attractions on this list are off the main highway, so be prepared to drive on some backcountry roads – especially if you’re in a large motorhome.
+This can mean taking your time and going slower than normal (allow for that time).

 Related read: Need another road trip from Dunedin?
 Check out the road trip from Dunedin to Invercargill or from Dunedin to Queenstown!